flo932/check-cgi/README.md

 cd /opt/check/
 # create a psk/password
+pwgen -n 30 -c 1 > psk
 # copy this to icinga2 and other nodes
-pwgen -n 30 -c 1 > psk
+# to /opt/check/psk or /etc/icinga2/scripts/xxx_psk

 # install a webserver with cgi enabled
 # then link the www dir